bookkeeper calculating their best bridging loan deposit

 One significant risk is the possibility of failing to repay the loan on time, which can lead to high penalty fees and an increased interest rate.

 This scenario can also negatively impact the borrower's credit score.
-Additionally, if the borrower cannot fulfill the exit strategy, they may face the risk of losing the property used as collateral.
+Additionally, if the borrower cannot fulfil the exit strategy, they may face the risk of losing the property used as collateral.

 The short-term nature of bridging loans means they often come with higher interest rates, making them more expensive than traditional loans.